 A: Seeking credit enhancement does not mean a district has poor credit.
-Credit enhancement, such as the Oregon School Bond Guaranty, or bond insurance, can be a method of evaluating or improving a district's credit.
-Investors rely on credit enhancement (via a rating) to provide an independent evaluation of the district's credit or (via the OSBG program or a bond insurance policy) to guarantee debt service payments.
-Many investors will not buy bonds unless some form of credit enhancement is used.
+Credit enhancement, such as the Oregon School Bond Guaranty, or bond insurance, can be a means of improving an issue's credit.
+Investors rely on credit enhancement to guarantee debt service payments, which reduces the risk of default and helps to lower interest costs.